Curtin University is Western Australia's largest university and a community of great cultural diversity. We have a strong commitment

-Curtin offers bridging programs to selected students who do not satisfy normal admission requirements for selected courses.
-Applicants
+Curtin offers bridging programs to selected students who don't satisfy normal admission requirements for chosen courses.
+Check your

-are advised to check their eligibility for these courses, and ensure that the course will enable them to proceed into the undergraduate
+eligibility for these courses, and make sure the course will allow you to continue into the undergraduate

-degree of their choice.
-Application for the following courses (except the Enabling Course in Science, Engineering and Health and the UniReady Enabling Program)
+degree of your choice.
+Apply for the following courses (except the Enabling Course in Science, Engineering and Health and the UniReady Enabling Program)

 Aboriginal Bridging Course

-Offered by the Centre for Aboriginal Studies, this two-semester course is designed for applicants of Aboriginal or Torres
+The Centre for Aboriginal Studies offers this two-semester course which is designed for applicants of Aboriginal or Torres

 Strait Islander descent.
-Students of the course will be immersed in the university environment and prepared for mainstream studies.
+You'll be immersed in the university environment and prepared for mainstream studies.

-In addition to providing the necessary skills to assist in making the transition into university undergraduate degree programs, the course
+As well as giving you the necessary skills to help you make the transition into university undergraduate degree programs, the course

-also enables students to meet the entry requirements for Bachelor Degree courses.
+will also enables you to meet the entry requirements for Bachelor Degree courses.
 For further information contact the Centre for Aboriginal

 Studies Student Services on (08) 9266 7091, http://karda.curtin.edu.au/